wbrowar/craft-guide/README.md

 ## CSS Variables

 Guide is color neutral by default, but some simple CSS changes can help you rebrand Guide to your liking.
-To make it easier than writing multiple CSS selectors, you can change [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that drive Guide's default theme.
+To make it easier than hunting down CSS selectors, you can change [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that drive Guide's default theme.

 ![Screenshot](resources/img/guide-setting-colors-example.png)